-Planning and pre-design services must provide a clear tie to campus development and its delivery to meet the immediate and long-term strategic vision of the institution.
+Planning and pre-design services must provide a clear tie between campus development and the immediate and long-term strategic vision of the institution.
 The university understands that approval of planning and pre-design does not constitute approval or provide a promise of a future commitment to receive capital funding for a specific project.
-This funding allows the institution to quickly move into the construction marketplace as funds become available and potentially save millions of dollars in inflationary costs, rather than following the recovery of the construction sector.
+This funding allows the institution to quickly move into the construction marketplace as funds become available and potentially save millions of dollars in inflationary costs that might be incurred if construction is delayed.

 - Establish a funding envelope to ensure that strategic and critical projects or initiatives can be funded adequately and in a timely manner.
 The funding plan for the envelope would include government contributions through capital grants as well as contributions from internal sources where possible. - Provide strong and clear campus planning documents that are rooted in leading urban design and sustainability principles.
-The plans will seek to provide the necessary direction ensuring the academic program needs of the university are provided, with careful considerations to the expressed interests of the surrounding neighbourhoods.
+The plans will seek to provide the necessary direction, ensuring the academic program needs of the university are provided, with careful consideration to the expressed interests of the surrounding neighbourhoods.

-- Secure Funding for Planning and Pre-Design Services: In October of 2009, a letter was submitted to government outlining the importance of planning and pre-design funding under the current economy.
-The letter delineated two potential approaches to planning and pre-design funds.
+Secure Funding for Planning and Pre-Design Services: In October of 2009, a letter was submitted to government outlining the importance of planning and pre-design funding in the current economy.
+The letter outlined two potential approaches to planning and pre-design funds.
 The first was a list of projects and estimated design costs per project, with funds proposed to be disbursed over three fiscal years.
-The second approach would be to work with government to establish an annual funding allowance.
-At that time, the suggested annual planning request was \$3-4 million. - Project Readiness and Responsiveness: Within this framework, projects yet to be approved would be partially advanced prior to project approval.
+The second approach was to work with government to establish an annual funding allowance.
+At that time, the suggested annual planning request was \$3-4 million.

+• Project Readiness and Responsiveness: Within this framework, projects yet to be approved would be partially advanced prior to project approval.
 Taking this action provides significant benefits since better defined project scopes and budgets provide a higher level of program and cost certainty.
-It also facilitates both a quantitative and qualitative approach in matching the project with the most appropriate delivery model, whether a traditional design bid build or a more entrepreneurial P3 approach.
-Lastly, it positions the institution and government to respond quickly to the ever-changing construction market place and new potential funding programs like the Knowledge Infrastructure Program.
+It also facilitates both a quantitative and qualitative approach in matching the project with the most appropriate delivery model, whether that is a traditional design bid build or a more entrepreneurial P3 approach.
+Lastly, it positions the institution and government to respond quickly to the ever-changing construction marketplace and new potential funding programs, such as the Knowledge Infrastructure Program.